 Get more tips on engaging employees.

-High Performance Leaders Act From A Place Of Alignment.
+high-performance Leaders Act From A Place Of Alignment.
 For me, this is ultimately what makes a good leader.
-A leader who takes the time to align with their source energy (whether you call it God, Universe or some other name) and fully gets what it means to take inspired action ... and when it is inspired action it will be the right action!
+A leader who takes the time to align with their Power Source (whether you call it God, Universe or some other name) and fully gets what it means to take inspired action ... and when it is inspired action it will be the right action!

 Have your say about what you just read!
 Leave a comment in the box below.